orchestral/kernel/src/Config/README.md

-Configuration Component for Orchestra Platform
+Configuration Component for Laravel and Orchestra Platform
 ==============

 Config Component is a configuration with environment based support for Laravel 5 and above.
 The component is actually based from Laravel 4 configuration.